phatblat/reflog/www/_posts/2016-04-29-testing-iboutlets-and-ibactions-with-curried-functions-in-swift.markdown

 tags: swift, interface-builder, testing, function-currying, quick, nimble
 ---

-> This post is a eulogy to syntactic-sugar-filled curried functions.
+> This post is a eulogy to the syntactic-sugar :lollipop: syntax for curried functions in Swift 1-2.

 ## IBOutlet Testing